What about taxes?

 It may be of interest to note that the paperwork and reporting burdens of complying with USA taxes is close to unbearable if one also owns a business in the USA, invests, etc. This burden is making it more difficult for US residents to run businesses, function internationally, or compete internationally--and the regulatory burdens are expected to increase.
 These costs and burdens hurt US competitiveness and thus have negative impacts on the economy of the USA.
 Yet important USA politicians seem determined to worsen the situation--and thus, this is yet another factor that ultimately will lead to the end of the USA dollars dominance as the world's reserve currency.
 Despite the costs and burdens, faithful members of the Church of God pay their required taxes as Jesus indicates we should.

 Some in the USA believe that certain taxes, such as income taxes, are either voluntary or unconstitutional.
 While the leadership of the USA likes to use the term voluntary, they and the enforcement agencies have basically interpreted that to mean that you (or your accountant) fill out your tax forms and voluntarily submit them between January 1st and April 15th of the year.
-This "voluntary" system is enforced with court orders and police might if one does not submit the documents and/or expected tax payments.
+This "voluntary" system is enforced with court orders, asset confiscation, and police might if one does not submit the documents and/or expected tax payments.
+It is not voluntary in the normal sense of the word.

 As far as the constitutionality of US income taxes go, the reality is that the Constitution of the United States gives the power to interpret the Constitution basically to the US court system.
 And, irrespective of what words such as voluntary are supposed to mean in the English language, as well as certain protections that were intended to be granted in the US Constitution, the courts have repeatedly ruled that those who reside in the USA and have hit a certain minimum amount of income MUST file and pay taxes.
 Thus, whether or not they appear to be "constitutional" or not, since the courts have ruled that they are, if one resides in the USA, one needs to comply with the laws (yes, there are complex areas in the tax code, but that does not excuse one from at least making an effort to try to comply).